wasabi805/webpack-babel-typescript-tailwind/README.md

 > jsdom and the jest-environment-jsdom package simulate a DOM environment as if you were in the browser.
 This means that every DOM API that we call can be observed in the same way it would be observed in a browser!

-Once you've installed the packages from abovem, add "jest" to package.json.
+Once you've installed the packages from above, add "jest" to package.json.
 We'll specify the transform value to [allow Jest to parse Typescript syntax](https://jestjs.io/docs/code-transformation).
 Also we need to define [testEnvivornment as jsdom](https://jestjs.io/docs/tutorial-jquery) so that jest can handle DOM events as mentioned earlier.

       // inside package.json:
       {